Think You're Ready to Open Your Own ABA Practice?

 – Dr. Michael F. Dorsey, LABA, BCBA-D

 Going into private practice demands a certain amount of business know-how and an entrepreneurial spirit.
-From billing to marketing to scheduling, you’ll spend a fair amount on time handling business functions completely unrelated to the ABA assessment and therapy you’ve been trained in.
+From billing to marketing to scheduling, you’ll spend a fair amount of time handling business functions completely unrelated to the ABA assessment and therapy you’ve been trained in.

 Your First Years in Practice Are About Learning the Ropes… A Mentor Can Help